ChristineEC/be-a-dear-volunteer/TESTING.md

 **Fix:** Change default to "placeholder", rather than "default.jpg" or "placeholderimage.jpg", then load the relevant placeholder images conditionally in the templates.

 The Slot Form (from the beneficiary detail page) was not posting correctly to the database when a user tried to edit.
 Although it would populate with the two first fields, it would then create a new Slot object.
 The reason for the bug is that I wasn't (originally) displaying all of the attributes in the rendered html template, so the javascript could not pick up all of the relevant attributes to edit and prepopulate the form with them.
 This threw errors and did not allow the javascript to run to the end of the function (where it should then change the button from "Save to Dashboard" to "Update").
 **Fix:** Dispay all of the relevant attributes of the object in the HTML.
 This was, I realized, necessary for good UI as well.
 I decided to render all of the objects attributes in the template so that they could be picked up by the javascript for editing, allowing the js function to complete, and thus allowing successful editing of the object.
 I considered making some of the attributes "hidden" using CSS classes, but further research revealed that javascript would not pick up any such hidden attributes.
 On further consideration, I thought that showing all of the attributes actually improved user experience and furthered one purpose of the project, which was to have students be able to read about what others were doing.
 That is, there was no harm, but to the contrary, some benefit, in rendering all of the objects attributes in the templates.
 As an afterthought, if I had truly wanted to hide the objects' attributes in the rendered templates, I could have simply made them display in the same font color as the background.
-However, I seem to recall learning that that is not good practice.
-So my solution in that case would be to use a different method of enabling the editing of objects, such as by using an update form, as is done from the student dashboard page.
+However, I seem to recall that is not considered good practice.
 In any case, at first my solution did not work, and I discovered that I had a number of typographical errors in my javascript (in `slots.js`).
-Many thanks to Code Institute Tutor support for helping me identify that typo!
+Many thanks to Code Institute Tutor Support for helping me identify that typo!

 Errors occurred in the terminal after writing new javascript, but the errors pointed to the older javascript that had been working fine up until that point.
 On the student dashboard page, for which the new javascript was written, the code would not run through to complete the function relevant for that page.
 Those errors indicated a problem with the bootstrap delete Modal, which is used on a different page for editing slots.
 And on that other page, where the javascript was being used to prepopulate the form to edit a slot, an error was being thrown which referenced the javascript for the dashboard.
 I did not notice that second fact at first, so I was thinking that perhaps there had been some update with bootstrap that I would need to take into consideration, as the error pointed not only to my js file, but to the bootstrap script as well.
 But as I discussed the issue with Holly at Code Institute Tutor Support, I discovered the fact about the other webpage displaying a related (but reverse) error, and at Holly's suggestion, **Fix:** I split the javascript into separate files, each targeting only the relevant page or pages.
 Problem solved!
 Thank you, Holly!